FAIRplus/the-fair-cookbook/content/recipes/findability/zenodo-deposition_matched.md

 ### What is Zenodo?

-Zenodo (URL_TO_INSERT_RECORD-NAME_1558 https://fairsharing.org/FAIRsharing.wy4egf)  is a repository (URL_TO_INSERT_TERM_1555 https://fairsharing.org/search?recordType=repository)  developed by [CERN](https://home.cern/) under the [OpenAire](https://www.openaire.eu/) program, the focus of which is on **open data**.
-It was commissioned by the EC to support their nascent Open Data policy (URL_TO_INSERT_TERM_1554 https://fairsharing.org/search?fairsharingRegistry=Policy)  by providing a catch-all repository (URL_TO_INSERT_TERM_1556 https://fairsharing.org/search?recordType=repository)  for EC funded research.
-This of particular relevance for all project (URL_TO_INSERT_TERM_1557 https://fairsharing.org/search?recordType=project) s funded under the `Innovative Medicine Initiative (IMI)`.
+Zenodo (URL_TO_INSERT_RECORD-NAME_881 https://fairsharing.org/FAIRsharing.wy4egf)  is a repository developed by [CERN](https://home.cern/) under the [OpenAire](https://www.openaire.eu/) program, the focus of which is on **open data**.
+It was commissioned by the EC to support their nascent Open Data policy by providing a catch-all repository for EC funded research.
+This of particular relevance for all projects funded under the `Innovative Medicine Initiative (IMI)`.

 ### Why use Zenodo?

-To cite `Zenodo (URL_TO_INSERT_RECORD-NAME_1560 https://fairsharing.org/FAIRsharing.wy4egf) 's documentation`, here are a few reasons why using the repository (URL_TO_INSERT_TERM_1559 https://fairsharing.org/search?recordType=repository)  services provides a `low entry barrier` to making data findable:
+To cite `Zenodo (URL_TO_INSERT_RECORD-NAME_882 https://fairsharing.org/FAIRsharing.wy4egf) 's documentation`, here are a few reasons why using the repository services provides a `low entry barrier` to making data findable:
 * Safe — your research is stored safely for the future in CERN’s Data Centre for as long as CERN exists.
 * Trusted — built and operated by CERN and OpenAIRE to ensure that everyone can join in Open Science.
-* Citeable — every upload is assigned a Digital Object Identifier (URL_TO_INSERT_TERM_1561 https://fairsharing.org/search?recordType=identifier_schema)  (URL_TO_INSERT_RECORD-NAME_1562 https://fairsharing.org/FAIRsharing.hFLKCn)  (DOI (URL_TO_INSERT_RECORD-ABBREV_1563 https://fairsharing.org/FAIRsharing.hFLKCn) ), to make them citable and trackable.
+* Citeable — every upload is assigned a Digital Object Identifier (URL_TO_INSERT_RECORD-NAME_883 https://fairsharing.org/FAIRsharing.hFLKCn)  (DOI (URL_TO_INSERT_RECORD-ABBREV_884 https://fairsharing.org/FAIRsharing.hFLKCn) ), to make them citable and trackable.
-* No waiting time — Uploads are made available online as soon as you hit publish, and your DOI (URL_TO_INSERT_RECORD-ABBREV_1564 https://fairsharing.org/FAIRsharing.hFLKCn)  is registered within seconds.
+* No waiting time — Uploads are made available online as soon as you hit publish, and your DOI (URL_TO_INSERT_RECORD-ABBREV_885 https://fairsharing.org/FAIRsharing.hFLKCn)  is registered within seconds.
 * Open or closed — Share e.g. anonymized clinical trial data with only medical professionals via our restricted access mode.
 * Versioning — Easily update your dataset with our versioning feature.
-* GitHub (URL_TO_INSERT_RECORD-NAME_1567 https://fairsharing.org/FAIRsharing.c55d5e)  integration — Easily preserve your GitHub (URL_TO_INSERT_RECORD-NAME_1568 https://fairsharing.org/FAIRsharing.c55d5e)  repository (URL_TO_INSERT_TERM_1565 https://fairsharing.org/search?recordType=repository)  in Zenodo (URL_TO_INSERT_RECORD-NAME_1566 https://fairsharing.org/FAIRsharing.wy4egf) .
+* GitHub (URL_TO_INSERT_RECORD-NAME_887 https://fairsharing.org/FAIRsharing.c55d5e)  integration — Easily preserve your GitHub (URL_TO_INSERT_RECORD-NAME_888 https://fairsharing.org/FAIRsharing.c55d5e)  repository in Zenodo (URL_TO_INSERT_RECORD-NAME_886 https://fairsharing.org/FAIRsharing.wy4egf) .
-* Usage statisics — All uploads display standard (URL_TO_INSERT_TERM_1569 https://fairsharing.org/search?fairsharingRegistry=Standard) s compliant usage statistics.
+* Usage statisics — All uploads display standards compliant usage statistics.

 ## 1. How to use Zenodo Deposition Web Interface?

-This section guides users through the key steps to perform to organize a deposition to Zenodo (URL_TO_INSERT_RECORD-NAME_1571 https://fairsharing.org/FAIRsharing.wy4egf)  using the user interface web component provided by the repository (URL_TO_INSERT_TERM_1570 https://fairsharing.org/search?recordType=repository) .
+This section guides users through the key steps to perform to organize a deposition to Zenodo (URL_TO_INSERT_RECORD-NAME_889 https://fairsharing.org/FAIRsharing.wy4egf)  using the user interface web component provided by the repository.

 ---

 ### Zenodo Compatible Data Collection - Login-in

-* Login via ORCID (URL_TO_INSERT_RECORD-ABBREV_1573 https://fairsharing.org/FAIRsharing.nx58jg)  or Github (URL_TO_INSERT_RECORD-NAME_1572 https://fairsharing.org/FAIRsharing.c55d5e)  credentials
+* Login via ORCID (URL_TO_INSERT_RECORD-ABBREV_891 https://fairsharing.org/FAIRsharing.nx58jg)  or Github (URL_TO_INSERT_RECORD-NAME_890 https://fairsharing.org/FAIRsharing.c55d5e)  credentials

 ```{admonition} Tip
 :class: tip